Rehabilitation of gastric ulcer. Rehabilitation after gastric ulcer. Etiology and pathogenesis of gastric ulcer

 .Stenosis: a) compensated, b) subcompensated, c) decompensated.

-1.3 Clinical picture and provisional diagnosis
+1.3 Clinical picture and preliminary diagnosis

-gastric ulcer acupressure music therapy
+ulcerative stomach acupressure music therapy

 2. Methods of rehabilitation of patients with gastric ulcer

-For a warning adhesive process against the background of general strengthening movements, exercises for the muscles of the anterior abdominal wall, diaphragmatic breathing, simple and complicated walking, rowing, skiing, outdoor and sports games are used.
+For warning adhesive process against the background of general strengthening movements, exercises for the muscles of the anterior abdominal wall, diaphragmatic breathing, simple and complicated walking, rowing, skiing, outdoor and sports games are used.

 2.2 Acupuncture

-best effect is achieved if acupuncture points located in the zone of segmental innervation of the affected organs are irritated.
+Best effect is achieved if acupuncture points located in the zone of segmental innervation of the affected organs are irritated.
 Such zones for peptic ulcer disease are D4-7.

 2.3 Acupressure

-At peptic ulcer the following combination of points is recommended (the location of the points is presented in Appendix 2):
+At peptic ulcer The following combination of points is recommended (the location of the points is presented in Appendix 2):

 1st session: 20, 18, 31, 27, 38;

-1st session: 22, 21, 33, 31, 27;
+Session 2: 22, 21, 33, 31, 27;

 1st session: 24, 20, 31, 27, 33.

-With increased acidity of gastric juice with heartburn, points 22 and 9 should be included in the recipe.
+In case of increased acidity of gastric juice with heartburn, points 22 and 9 should be included in the recipe.

 2.4 Physiotherapy

-a) selection of soft operating procedures;
+a) selection of mild procedures;

-b) the use of small dosages;
+b) use of small dosages;

 2.5 Drinking mineral waters

-Drinking mineral waters of various chemical composition affect the regulation of the functional activity of the gastro-duodenal system.
+Drinking mineral waters of various types chemical composition affect the regulation of the functional activity of the gastro-duodenal system.

 2.6 Balneotherapy

-External application of mineral waters in the form of baths is an active background therapy for patients with gastric ulcer.
+External use of mineral waters in the form of baths is an active background therapy for patients with gastric ulcers.
 They have a beneficial effect on the state of the central and autonomic nervous system, endocrine regulation, functional state digestive organs.
 In this case, baths from mineral waters available at the resort or from artificially created waters can be used.
 These include chloride, sodium, carbon dioxide, iodine-bromine, oxygen, etc.

 2.7 Music therapy